MaybeShewill-CV/lanenet-lane-detection/README.md

 result should be like
 ![black_mask_after_adjust](./data/source_image/black_mask_after_adjust.png)

-To get better lane detection result on your own local custom data you'd better train your own model on custom dataset rather directly using the pretrained model.
+To get better lane detection result on your own data you'd better train a new model on custom dataset rather than using the pretrained model directly.

 Hope it helps:)